 • Admission after the course has commenced will be left to Management’s discretion.
 A 100% fee will be charged for non-attendance if less than 48 hours or no notice is given in writing.

-There are no prerequisites for the Working at Heights Course Brisbane; however applicants should be over 18 years of age.
+There are no prerequisites for the Work at Heights Course; however applicants should be over 18 years of age.

 • Own lunch